 Our Pro-active Role

 What do we see as our role in preparing the UK Marketing Automation Industry for Upcoming Data Protection Act – Legislation?
 Our focus is helping you, pro-actively.
 CloudAnalysts’ MD Jimson Lee is part of a steering committee for the marketing automation industry in London to help companies be fully prepared and compliance with the upcoming legislations.
 He is speaking / organising talks on a number of occasions this topic, e.g. at the Salesforce London Marketing Cloud User Group.
+Note: We are facilitating consultants, not lawyers, and so companies must seek their own legal counsel to ensure their compliance to the law.

 Interested to Learn More